vtphan/HeteroplasmyWorkflow/README.md

 ##### Readids.txt:
 Text file contains all input reads ID you want to run.
 Each line is reserved for only one ID.
+The output plots the samples by the ordering of read names in this file.

 #### HOW TO RUN: